core-wg/transport-indication/draft-ietf-core-transport-indication.md

 ## Service Parameters {#svcparams}

-Several parameters are relevant in the context of CoAP, independently of whether they are used with SVCB records or Service Binding Parameters transported outside of SVCB records, and independently of whether they apply to the `_coap` service or another service that can be used on top of CoAP (such as `_dns`):
+Several parameters are relevant in the context of CoAP, independently of whether they are used with SVCB records or Service Binding Parameters transported outside SVCB records, and independently of whether they apply to the `_coap` service or another service that can be used on top of CoAP (such as `_dns`):

 * `port`: The CoAP service using the transport described in this parameter is reachable on this port